 Titus 2 talks about one of the ways God has called mature Christian women to bear fruit:

 3 the older women likewise, that they be reverent in behavior, not slanderers, not given to much wine, teachers of good things— 4 that they admonish the young women to love their husbands, to love their children, 5 to be discreet, chaste, homemakers, good, obedient to their own husbands, that the word of God may not be blasphemed.

 With broken families and the pressures of living in a post Christian world, this is a mission that has never been more important.
-And while it may not be spelled out quite as clearly in this passage, it’s just as important for mature men to disciple younger men.
+And while it may not be spelled out quite as clearly in the Titus chapter, it’s just as important for mature men to disciple younger men.
 May we all be good stewards of this responsibility.